-If you’re looking for a job but you’re not on LinkedIn, you’re not doing yourself any favours.
+If you’re looking for a job but you’re not on LinkedIn, you’re not doing yourself any favors.
 The platform is one of the key places to find contacts who can open up job opportunities.
 So it might seem like a good idea if you are unemployed to make it obvious that you are looking for work by mentioning it in your profile.
 Wrong.
 In fact, doing so could have a negative effect on your prospects.
-That’s why it is important to understand how companies, recruiters and headhunters search for candidates on the platform.
-To do this, we spoke to Aurora Pulido, a professional development coach and specialist in marketing strategies on LinkedIn, who explained what you should put in your LinkedIn headline to attract recruiters.
+That’s why it is important to understand how companies, recruiters, and headhunters search for candidates on the platform.
+To do this, we spoke to Aurora Pulido, a professional development coach, and specialist in marketing strategies on LinkedIn, who explained what you should put in your LinkedIn headline to attract recruiters.

 First things first: an up-to-date profile

 Aurora Pulido is blunt in highlighting the importance of LinkedIn in relation to the development of your career: “If you’re not on LinkedIn, you don’t exist as a professional,” she said.

 Nowadays few people doubt the need to create a profile on this network if you want to progress professionally––particularly if you are looking for a job.
 LinkedIn allows you to view notices about job openings, expand your network of contacts and record your career and professional achievements.
 It is also where many companies go when looking for talent.